-15. Working with other agencies
+14. Working with other agencies

 There may be occasions when we need advice from other professionals.
 We will discuss this fully with parents before contacting any agencies and they will need to sign consent forms.
-Other Agencies include:
+See the list of other agencies in section 8.